ytmimi/Yahoo-Finance-Scraper/schema.md

 <td valign="top"><a href="#float">Float</a></td>
 <td>

-The value of a companies equity.
+The total value of a companies equity.

 </td>
 </tr>